hschne/rails-mini-profiler/README.md

 2. Why is it slow?
 3. Did my solution fix the slowness?

-I'm a huge fan of [rack-mini-profiler](https://github.com/MiniProfiler/rack-mini-profiler), and AMP tools such as [Skylight](https://www.skylight.io/) or [Scout APM](https://scoutapm.com), and each of these tools has its place.
+I'm a huge fan of [rack-mini-profiler](https://github.com/MiniProfiler/rack-mini-profiler), and APM tools such as [Skylight](https://www.skylight.io/) or [Scout APM](https://scoutapm.com).
+Each of these tools has its own areas where it succeeds.

-APM tools are excellent for profiling your app in production - aka. they show you what is slow - and offer _some_ hints as to what causes the slowdown. `rack-mini-profiler` can do some sampling in production, but excels at providing detailed insight into _why_ something is slow, using Flamegraphs and detailed query information.
+APM tools are excellent for profiling your app in production - aka. they show you what is slow - and offer _some_ hints as to what causes the slowdown. `rack-mini-profiler` can do some sampling in production, but excels at providing detailed insight into _why_ something is slow by providing Flamegraphs and detailed query information.

 Rails Mini Profiler improves upon `rack-mini-profiler` in the latter regard.
 It is a developer tool, rather than a monitoring tool, and sets a big focus on developer experience.
 Simply put, it aims to be the best tool available to help you figure out _why_ specific requests are slow.

-As such, compared to `rack-mini-profiler`, it does not support non-Rails apps (e.g. Sinatra) or production sampling, but provides a much better user experience and better supports API-only applications.
+As such, compared to `rack-mini-profiler`, it does not support non-Rails apps (e.g. Sinatra) or production sampling, but provides a much better user experience and better support for API-only applications.

 ## Troubleshooting